 10 What kind of disputes have been experienced in the automotive industry, and how are they usually resolved?
-Are there any quick solutions along the supply chain available?
+Are there any guick solutions along the supply chain available?

 While class actions and litigation around recalls or product safety are rare, dispute and claims proceedings do affect the Spanish automotive industry.
-A great percentage of these disputes are related to business restructuring (ie, where a car manufacturer ceases its relationships with certain dealers).
-In recent years, there have also been many insolvency related disputes.
-There are also manufacturers-dealers litigation regarding distribution agreements, termination thereof and claims for compensation.
+A great percentage of these disputes are related to distribution agreements, termination thereof and claims for compensation.
+Also, there has been a relevant number of supply chain disputes and insolvency related disputes.